luccaseastman182/ditto/README.md

 - **Automated Code Generation**: Generates routes, templates, and static files based on your description.
 - **Self-Building Agent**: Automatically plans and constructs the application without the need for manual coding.
 - **Modular Structure**: Organizes code into a clean, modular structure with separate directories for templates, static files, and routes.
+- **Swarm Logic**: Utilizes swarm logic to decompose tasks into agents, assign tasks, facilitate agent communication, validate completed tasks, and add validated files to the IDE.

 ## Getting Started